jestjs/jest/website/versioned_docs/version-28.x/UpgradingToJest28.md

 Additionally, Jest now supplies more conditions. `jest-environment-node` has `node` and `node-addons`, while `jest-environment-jsdom` has `browser`.
 As a result, you might e.g. get browser code which assumes ESM, when Jest provides `['require', 'browser']`.
 You can either report a bug to the library (or Jest, the implementation is new and might have bugs!), override the conditions Jest passes (by passing the `customExportConditions` option to the test environment), or use a custom resolver or `moduleMapper`.
 Lots of options, and you'll need to pick the correct one for your project.

-Known examples of packages that fails in Jest 28 are [`uuid`](https://npmjs.com/package/uuid) and [`nanoid`](https://npmjs.com/package/nanoid) when using the `jest-environment-jsdom` environment.
+Known examples of packages that fails in Jest 28 are [`uuid`](https://npmjs.com/package/uuid) below version [`v9.0.0`](https://www.npmjs.com/package/uuid/v/9.0.0) and [`nanoid`](https://npmjs.com/package/nanoid) when using the `jest-environment-jsdom` environment.
 For an analysis, and a potential workaround, see [this comment](https://github.com/microsoft/accessibility-insights-web/pull/5421#issuecomment-1109168149).

 ## TypeScript